Charlotte mayor Vi Lyles secures Democratic nomination despite political fallout of train killing

 Spotlight during primaries

-Despite the attack and its fallout, Lyles was still seen as the front-runner for reelection.
+Despite the attack and its fallout, Lyles remained the front-runner for reelection.

 Four lesser-known Democratic candidates challenged Lyles in the primaries.
 One of them, Brendan Maginnis, mentioned the stabbing prominently in his Aug.
 29 public safety plan, saying he would prevent similar tragedies on Charlotte’s light rail.
 Tigress Sydney Acute McDaniel said Lyles was a “day late and a dollar short.”